 - Be patient.
-It takes 4-6 weeks to see any improvement: so you must give each treatment enough time.
-Most acne medicines improve acne by 50-70%.
-They rarely make acne go away completely.
-Have realistic expectations. - Be faithful.
+It takes 4-6 weeks to see any improvement: so you must give each treatment enough time. - Be faithful.
 Follow your program every day.
-Don't stop and start each time your skin may appear to worsen early in the program before you begin to see improvement.
-For acne medications to work, you need to use them every day. - Follow directions.
-Not using your treatment as directed is the most common reason the treatment fails. - Don't use other people's medication.
+Don't stop and start each time your skin may appear to worsen early in the program before you begin to see improvement. - Follow direction.
+Not using treatment as directed is the most common reason the treatment fails. - Don't use other people's medication.
 This holds true for all medications, especially Accutane.
 Doctors prescribe medication especially for a particular patient.
 What's good for a friend may be very harmful for you.
-Never take Accutane that's prescribed for another person.
+Never take Accutane that's prescribed for another person. - Don't overdo.

-Don't overdo.
 More is not better.
 Too much scrubbing makes skin worse.
 Too much benzoyl peroxide or Retin-A cream makes your face red and scaly.
 Too much oral antibiotic may cause side effects.